AI Glossary

 Boolean Data Type

-This term refers to a data type that can only have two values, such as true or false.
+A basic data type in programming that can hold only two values: true or false.

 Big Data